FOREX.com vs Capital.com 2025

 Dive deeper: Best Copy Trading Platforms.

-For trading platforms and tools, ForexBrokers.com rates FOREX.com at 5 stars and ranks it #7 out of 63 brokers, while Capital.com earns 4.5 stars and ranks #10.
-If MT5 access and a slightly higher rating matter most, FOREX.com has the edge; if you’re happy with MT4 and want a quality in-house platform on web and desktop, Capital.com is a close alternative.
+For trading platforms and tools, FOREX.com is rated 5 stars and ranks #5 out of 63 brokers by ForexBrokers.com, while Capital.com is rated 4.5 stars and ranks #10.
+Choose FOREX.com if you want MT5 and a higher rating; pick Capital.com if MT4 and a proprietary platform with desktop and browser access cover your needs.

 | Feature |